 Obstructions in Air Ducts

-If your furnace is not blowing air through the vents in your home, this may be caused by an ineffective air filter.
+If your furnace is not blowing air through the vents in your home, the source of the poor air flow may be an ineffective air filter.
 Air filters are designed to block materials such as dirt, dust, and grime from entering your air duct system.
 However, air filters are not always able to trap all types of materials that travel through your heating system.
 A small amount of dirt and grime is able to bypass the air filter in your HVAC system.
 Overtime, this excess dirt will stick to the air ducts in your home and cause furnace air flow issues.
-We recommend consulting with a professional HVAC technician on ways to increase the airflow in your air ducts throughout your home.
+We recommend consulting with a professional HVAC technician on ways to increase the air flow in your air ducts throughout your home.

 Blocked Damper Valve